Yunlin County: Historical buildings

-The first temple theme park in Taiwan with the largest area, the park occupies a large area, full of unique mountains and rocks.
-It features a beautiful courtyard landscape of high mountain and stone forests, matched with beautiful surroundings.
+The first and largest temple theme park in Taiwan, the park is full of unique mountains and rocks.
+It features a large courtyard landscape of high mountain and stone forests, matched with scenic surroundings.
 There are a total of 73 characteristic landscapes in the area.
 The park includes the steep and eye-catching Rainbow Bridge.
-You can climb up to a panoramic view of the park.
+Tourists can climb up to a panoramic view of the park.